PopnPrimp/popgym/resources.md

 **Brooklyn**
 * [Chop & Chops MMA](https://www.chopandchopsmma.com/)- MMA school in Brooklyn with some programming for Femme/NB folk
 * [Devilfish](https://www.devilfishathletics.com/)- Muay Thai classes available in Red Hook at 17 Caroll St. Classes are open to all levels; beginners are welcome.
 18 years and up.
+  * Want to know more?
+[Check out our interview with Devilfish here](/resmonth/devilfish-may-2019.md)
 * [Haven Boxing](https://havenboxing.com/) Queer gym with boxing and fitness classes for all levels
 * [Outbox](https://www.outboxgym.com/)- Queer/Trans boxing gym, featuring beginner and intermdiate classses along with athletic classes
 * [Wickwood Aikikai](https://www.wickwoodaikido.com/)- Aikido classes in Bushwick